JustinInCoding/HIITFit/README.md

 - Note: You can do so much string manipulation that you’ll need [Use Your Loaf’s Swift String cheat sheet](https://useyourloaf.com/blog/swift-string-cheat-sheet/)
 - Note: You can find more information about RangeExpressions in the [official Apple documentation](https://developer.apple.com/documentation/swift/rangeexpression).
 - Locate Application Scene Manifest in the Custom iOS Target Properties, and open the disclosure indicator.
 Enable Multiple Windows has a value of YES
+- by using @SceneStorage, you can persist the current state of each scene of your app, @SceneStorage properties persist per scene.
+- To reset SceneStorage in Simulator, you will have to clear the cache.
+In Simulator, choose Device ▸ Erase All Content and Settings… and then re-run your app.

 ## Key Points